-For this update of the PPP, interested parties were invited to review the existing plan, generate ideas for consideration in the development of the updated plan, and approval of the final plan.
+For this update of the PPP, interested parties (contacts at the State, Department of Community and Economic Development, FTA, The Wilkes-Barre/Scranton International Airport, and several municipalities in the region) and the public were invited to review the draft PPP, generate ideas for consideration in the development of the updated plan, and approval of the final plan.
+Physical copies were displayed at County of Lackawanna Transit System, Luzerne County Transit Authority, and Hazleton Public Transit.

-Steering Committee Partnership - The following steering committee members were selected based on their subject matter expertise.
+Steering Committee Partnership - Steering committee members were selected based on their subject matter expertise.
 Each played a critical role in contributing to the updated plan.
 The LLTS MPO appreciates their willingness to serve on the committee and help in the decision-making process.